ezzing/3DLayout-documentation/README-userDoc.md

 # Shortcuts

-The shortcuts can be used in three cases:
+The shortcuts can be used in the following cases:

   - When drawing:
       - To enable/disable snap to guides, press 'S'